eclipse-kura/kura/docs/java-application-development/development-environment-setup.md

       Once Eclipse is installed and workspaces are created, they should never be moved to another location in the file system. <br />
     - There may be multiple installs of Eclipse (of different or similar versions), and single instances of each install can be run simultaneously; but there should never be more that one instance of a specific install running at the same time (to avoid corruption to the Eclipse environment). <br />
     - Each workspace should be used with only one Eclipse install.
 You should avoid opening the workspace from more than one installation of Eclipse. <br />
-    - For the purposes of this guide, only a single Eclipse installation will be covered.

 Download the current distribution of Eclipse for your OS from [Eclipse official website](https://www.eclipse.org/downloads/packages/).
 Choose the **Eclipse IDE for Eclipse Committers**.